geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-08/meeting-transcript.md

 Multiple reads.
 That's a buffer interface.
 That's a buffer.

 ##### **Geohot** [[00:27:00](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1620)]
 Well, yeah, but that should just be like..
 Again, that should just be the object.
-That should be like that UOP in the schedule lit up, right?
+That should be like that UOp in the schedule lit up, right?
 Multiple reads are just multiple outgoing arrows.
 But yeah, like when I view tensor graph in the schedule, there's something called buffer.
 And yeah, like that's what I want to be able to get to from the profiler.
 Yeah.
 When I click on it, it takes me to the schedule with the buffer lit up.
 But it may be in two schedules, so we need some way to navigate between schedules.

 ##### **Qazalin** [[00:27:42](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1662)]
 And then you'll have the complication of something is memory planned and in the JIT.
 So there's like no way to actually know what's going on.
 There's this big blob in the beautiful endless graph.